chrishuges/protocolsWetLab/relatedToProteomics/dualRnaAndProteomeAnalysisByMassSpectrometry.md

 21. Transfer the tubes to a shaking Thermomixer set at +24C and 1,000rpm, and digest for 2-4 hours.
 22. Add 300uL of 100mM HEPES pH 8 to each tube and place back in the Thermomixer and incubate overnight at +24C and 1,000rpm mixing.
 23. The next day, spin the tubes at 12,000g for 2-minutes.
 Add 8uL of acetonitrile to each tube and vortex mix.
-24. Centrifuge the tubes again at 12,000g for 2-minutes, and then place on a magnetic rack.Remove cell pellet from the -80C freezer and allow to slowly thaw at room temperature (+21C).
+24. Centrifuge the tubes again at 12,000g for 2-minutes, and then place on a magnetic rack.
 25. Clean up your sample using a SlitPlate:
     1. Add 200uL of Buffer A to the SlitPlate wells and centrifuge at 250g for 3-minutes.
 Empty the collection plate to the waste.
     2. Add 200uL of Buffer B to the SlitPlate wells and centrifuge at 250g for 3-minutes.
 Empty the collection plate to the waste.